Château Olivier Pessac-Léognan rouge 2019 - Grand Cru Classé de Graves (Magnum)

 About the estate:

 In just ten years, this Graves cru classé has undergone one of the most significant transformations in the appellation.
-Under the leadership of Laurent Lebrun, the wines have reached an excellent level, and the commitment of Alexandre de Bethmann, the owner, is undeniable.
-The latter has mobilized significant financial resources to restructure the vineyard.
+Under the leadership of Laurent Lebrun, the wines have reached an excellent standard, and the commitment of Alexandre de Bethmann, the owner, is undeniable.
+He has invested significant financial resources to restructure the vineyard.
 It must be said that this property is absolutely magnificent!
-Nestled in the middle of a wooded area, it is based on a gravelly terroir located on a splendid, well-ventilated hilltop, ideal for producing very fine Cabernet Sauvignon wines.
-The latest vintages produced are testament to this new dynamic.
+Nestled in the middle of a wooded area, it sits on a gravel terroir atop a splendid, well-ventilated hilltop, ideal for producing exceptional Cabernet Sauvignon.
+The latest vintages produced bear witness to this new dynamic.

 James Suckling